dataform-co/dataform/content/docs/guides/configuration.md

 }
 ```

+This will join pre-operations, the main query, and post operations with a `;`.
 In future, this functionality is likely to become the default.

 ## package.json